ajitsingh98/Data-Science-Interview-Questions-Answers/vectors_and_matrices.md

 ---

-3. What does the determinant of a matrix represent?
+Q. What does the determinant of a matrix represent?

 <details><summary><b>Answer</b></summary>